 In 2014, the City of San Leandro applied for and received a highly competitive \$440,000 Priority Development Area (PDA) planning grant from the Metropolitan Transportation Commission (MTC).
-The City also contributed local funds and in-kind contributions to match the grant along with contributions from BART, Madison Marquette (the owner of the Bayfair Center) and Alameda County.
+The City also contributed \$50,000 (\$40,000 in cash and \$10,000 of in-kind staff time) to match the grant along with contributions of \$15,000 each from BART and Madison Marquette (the owner of the Bayfair Center).
 BART, Madison Marquette and Alameda County entered into a Memorandum of Understanding (MOU) with the City in 2014 to memorialize their roles as project partners in the creation of the Specific Plan and their funding and in-kind staff time commitments.

-In 2015, the City issued a Request for Proposals for qualified planning firms to serve as lead consultant for the Specific Plan.
+In 2015, the City issued a Request for Proposals from qualified planning firms to serve as lead consultant for the Specific Plan.
 The City selected Berkeley-based Raimi + Associates.

-In 2016, the City Council approved a diverse 21 member Community Advisory Committee (CAC), of which 4 members were from unincorporated Alameda County.
-The City also established a 10 member Technical Advisory Committee (TAC) consisting of staff from the City's Planning Services Division and Engineering/Transportation Department, AC Transit, Alameda County Planning & Flood Control, Alameda County Transportation Commission, Association of Bay Area Governments, BART, Caltrans, and Madison Marquette.
+In late 2015, the City initiated a Community Advisory Committee (CAC) application process.
+After receiving 61 applications, in 2016 the City Council approved a 21 member CAC, of which 4 members were from unincorporated Alameda County.
+The CAC members represented local stakeholders in the City and County with diverse backgrounds.
+The City also established a 10 member Technical Advisory Committee (TAC) consisting of staff from the City's Planning Services Division and Engineering/Transportation Department, AC Transit, Alameda County Planning & Flood Control, Alameda County Transportation Commission, Association of Bay Area Governments , BART, Caltrans, and Madison Marquette.
 Both the CAC and TAC were required to be established under the MTC planning grant.